 Origin has four market retail offers available to customers in Victoria – Origin Maximiser, Origin Saver, Origin Supply and Rate Freeze.
 The Maximiser and Saver deals are fairly standard variable rate contracts with conditional discounts.
 Here are the specific details for households in Melbourne.

 - Origin Maximiser: This is an open term, variable rate contract with a 12 month benefit period.
-Customers on this plan who pay by direct debit will receive a discount of 28% off their usage charges.
+Customers on this plan who pay by direct debit will receive a discount of 30% off their usage charges.
+For a limited time, customers who sign up to the Maxmiser online receive a bonus 2% for a total 32%.

 - Origin Saver: Customers who pay their bills on time will receive a discount of 26% off usage charges.
 Like Origin’s Maximiser offer, this is an open term contract with a 12 month benefit period.